-You don’t have to be a history buff to fall in love with Ontario’s Champlain Scenic Route.
+You don’t have to be a history buff to fall in love with Ontario’s Champlain TOURISM Route.
 The great French explorer Samuel de Champlain followed it to discover new places, meet fascinating people and enjoy the great outdoors.
 Now you can too!

 The Father of New France, Samuel de Champlain, left indelible traces on the northeastern part of the North American continent.
 He helped to found the French settlement of Port-Royal in what is now Nova Scotia in 1605 and built a fort at Cap Diamant (now Quebec City) in 1608.

 But Champlain’s legacy goes well beyond these important settlements.
 In addition to crossing the Atlantic 12 times to help build New France, Champlain was one of the rare explorers who left ample documentation of his travels.
 He drew detailed maps that were subsequently used by many other explorers and cartographers.
 He wrote accounts of his voyages and ethnographic descriptions of the Indigenous inhabitants of the lands he visited.
 He recorded the observations of Indigenous people whose ancestors had been plying North America’s inland waters for millennia.
 He explored the coastlines of Atlantic Canada and New England and sailed up the Richelieu River from the St Lawrence to what is now Lake Champlain.